Blunk-electronic/ET/script_command_set.md

 - repeating and automating of tedious or error prone tasks.
 - software testing without graphical user interfaces
 - generating schematics, layouts and device models via third party software
+- The acronym 'CS' indicates a construction site where things are not complete or intended for the future.

 A script in general is just a list of things to do by the CAE system.
 This list is a plain ASCII file.
 Comments start with #.